 Buying these items locally will require you to go out and explore local workshops and galleries, and the fun part is that you’ll get to know the people behind the product.
 This turns the entire shopping experience into something a lot more personal and interesting.

 If you don’t have any workshops in your local area, you can always search online.
 You may have friends or friends of friends on social media who offer handmade crafts or clothing.
-These are exactly the sort of people you want to support with your money, so they can continue doing what they do and overcome the pressure from large corporations and cheap imported goods.
-A quick Google search can also bring many local results so you can explore the options from the comfort of your home.
+These are exactly the sort of people you want to support with your money, to help them overcome cheap imported alternatives which are often low quality.
+A quick Google search can also bring many local results so you can explore the options without leaving your home.

 Check Ingredients and Materials